-PRESTONSBURG

-Prestonsburg was the lone

-Floyd County high school

-volleyball team in action

-Wednesday evening.
-The

-Lady Blackcats hosted and

-defeated Magoffin County.

-Prestonsburg controlled a

-home match versus Magoffin

-County, defeating the Lady

-Hornets 2-0 (25-16, 25-11).
+PRESTONSBURG Prestonsburg was the lone Floyd County high school volleyball team in action Wednesday evening.
+The Lady Blackcats hosted and defeated Magoffin County.
+Prestonsburg controlled a home match versus Magoffin County, defeating the Lady Hornets 2-0 (25-16, 25-11).

-The Lady Blackcats got

-back into the win column following a loss to 54th
+The Lady Blackcats got back into the win column following a loss to 54th District/Floyd Conference foe South Floyd.
+The Lady Raiders defeated Prestonsburg 2-0 (25-15, 26-

-District/Floyd County

-Conference foe South Floyd.

-The Lady Raiders defeated

-Prestonsburg 2-0 (25-15, 2624)

-Ine Lady Raiders deteated Pressionsburg 2-0 (25-15, 26-24).
-Pressionsburg hosted the Food City Summer Slam invitational tournament over the weekend.
-The Lady Blackcars compiled a 4-1 record during their own tournament, possing wins over Perry County Central, Phelps, Bath County and Whitley County, South Laurel dealt Prestonsburg its only loss in the Food City Summer Slam.
+Prestonsburg hosted the Food City Summer Slam invitational tournament over the weekend.
+The Lady Blackcats compiled a 4-1 record during their own tournament, posting wins over Perry County Central, Phelps, Bath County and Whitley County.
+South Laurel dealt Prestonsburg its only loss in the Food City Summer Slam.

-Prestonsburg was back on the Court Thursday at the Fieldhouse in a home match against Sheiby Valley.
-The Prestonsburg-Shelby Valley, match ended too late to make this edition.
+Prestonsburg was back on the court Thursday at the Fieldhouse in a home match against Shelby Valley.
+The Prestonsburg-Shelby Valley match ended too late to make this edition.